sammuelyee/docs/_cartodb-platform/import-api.md

   The number of seconds for the synchronization period.
 CartoDB supports the following values: *3600* (sync each hour), *86400* (sync each day), *604800* (sync each week) or *2592000* (sync each month). *Note*: Sync interval must be at least 900 (15 minutes).

 - **service_item_id**
-  The ArcGIS API REST URL where the ArcGIS dataset is located.
+  The ArcGIS&trade; API REST URL where the ArcGIS&trade; dataset is located.

 - **service_name**
   This value **MUST** be set to *arcgis* to make use of this connector.